 Bees pollinating apple trees

 But – and there are a lot of buts when it comes to the sexual reproduction of fruit trees – it’s not just a relation between you, Lord Lambourne, and your partner Granny Smith, on that momentous morning.
 You have to have a go-between, someone to transport your pollen to the flower on the Granny Smith tree across the street.
-That someone is a bee, and if the weather is very cold and wet, or there aren’t any bees about during the two weeks that you are in flower, there’s not going to be any fruit growing on your branches to keep you company over the long, hot summer.
+That someone is a bee, and if the weather is very cold and wet, or there aren’t any bees about during the two weeks that you are in flower, there aren’t going to be any apples growing on your branches to keep you company over the long, hot summer.

 Apple tree pollination

 So, let’s take a closer look at the apparatus, and consider the apple tree as an example of how fruit tree pollination works.
 Apple blossom is a “perfect” flower, because each blossom includes both male and female reproductive organs.
 So potentially, apple blossom could be self-pollinating, but in actual fact, many varieties are self-sterile, meaning that cross-pollination is necessary to set a crop, and even self-pollinating varieties set better when they are pollinated by different varieties.